alistaircol/ac-website/content/articles/laravel-send-whatsapp-message-with-emoji-and-variables.md

 ## Validation

-I use [`giggsey/libphonenumber-for-php`](https://packagist.org/packages/giggsey/libphonenumber-for-php) for a basic validation check from a given number.
+I use [`giggsey/libphonenumber-for-php`](https://packagist.org/packages/giggsey/libphonenumber-for-php) for validation of a given number.

 First, some things for DI: